 Welcome Email Campaigns 101: How to Create an AWesome Welcome Campaign

-Last month we introduced Campaigns, the new email automation platform by AWeber.
-Now we’re going to show you all the neat ways you can use Campaigns to connect with your audience on a deeper level, starting with welcome campaigns.
-Stay tuned for more!
+To celebrate Campaigns – AWeber’s email automation platform – we’re going to show you all the neat ways you can use Campaigns to connect with your audience on a deeper level, starting with welcome email campaigns.

 Imagine meeting a new friend for the first time.
 Even if you instantly bond over your shared hatred over the word “moist,” you still have a lot to learn about each other.
 Over time, your relationship (and maybe your vocabulary) will grow stronger.